Page Title

 If I choose not to use the FOGO bin, can I get a rebate on my annual waste management fees or my rates?

-Will you be auditing and checking our bins?
+Do you audit and check our bins?

 Bin tagging is a method of providing direct feedback on the content of General Waste, Recycling and Food Organics and Garden Organics bins to residents by placing a tag on each bin to indicate if the contents are appropriate.
 The tags provide specific feedback on the contents of each bin as well as some general guidance on what can and can’t be placed in kerbside bins.